Skip to content

 The Three Foundational Principles of Zero Trust

 Zero trust architecture rests on three principles defined in NIST SP 800-207 and reinforced by the CISA Zero Trust Maturity Model.
-These principles are not independent options — they operate in sequence.
-Verify explicitly reduces the chance of initial compromise.
-Least privilege limits damage when compromise occurs.
-Assume breach ensures you detect and contain it quickly.
+These principles are not independent options.
+They operate in sequence: verify explicitly reduces the chance of initial compromise, least privilege limits damage when compromise occurs, and assume breach ensures you detect and contain it quickly.

 1. Verify Explicitly